diescalo/rst_test/doc/user_doc/logging_events.rst

 logging module, providing the name of the logger that you want to get as parameter.
 In the XBee Python Library all loggers have the name of the module they belong to.
-For example, the name of the logger of the ``devices`` module is ``src.devices``.
+For example, the name of the logger of the ``devices`` module is ``digi.xbee.devices``.
 You can get a module name with the special attribute
 \_\_name\_\_.

 **Retrieving a module name and its logger**